qdrant/landing_page/qdrant-landing/content/documentation/guides/installation.md

     qdrant/qdrant
 ```

-Or use your own configuration file and specify it:
+Alternatively, you can use your own `custom_config.yaml` configuration file:

 ```bash
 docker run -p 6333:6333 \